How Often to Water Succulents - The Ultimate Guide

 Now, how often to water succulents depends on your environment.
 The succulents' watering schedule differs from area to area.
 Generally, you'll need to water when the soil is dry.
 Succulents should never be left in water for a day or two, or, its roots may rot.
 While in pots without drainage holes, you'll need to water less often than in a container having a drainage hole.

 The best way is to test the watering time.
 Start from less watering then increase gradually.
-Because overwatering succulent is a disaster.
+Because overwatering succulents is a disaster.

 How to Water Succulent Plants Like a Pro

-There is no perfect schedule for watering every type of succulents.
+- There is no perfect schedule for watering every type of succulent.
 Some need more water, while others may feel overwatered with the same amount.

-The main idea of watering your succulent is that you should not water if you see the need for it.
+- The main idea of watering your succulent is that you should not water if you don't see the need for it.
 I.e. you should always check the signs of underwatering or overwatering.

 Always remember, first completely soak the soil, all the way to the bottom of the pot.
-Then let it dry completely, all the way to the bottom before repeating the process.
+Then let the soil dry out completely, all the way to the bottom or at least the top inches before repeating the process.

 Watering is one part of the journey to growing beautiful succulents indoors or outdoors.
 There are other things, that must be kept in mind to keep your succulents alive and healthy.
 Check out my other posts on succulent care and types of succulents.